 - Concentration: An actor that, alone or together with a small number of other actors, provides services to several financial infrastructures and possibly also their participants.

 The payment systems transfer funds between users of the system.
 There are two types of payment system: systems for large-value payments and systems for retail payments.
 Systems for large-value payments are systems that managed payments for large sums that have high priority.
 RIX is the system for large-value payments in Sweden.
 Retail payments systems are systems that manage large volumes of payments of relatively small amounts, such as transfers between accounts, direct debit, Swish payments and card payments.
 Bankgirot is an example of a company that supplies such a system.

-Central securities depositories
+Central securities depository

-Central securities depositories operate systems for settlement of securities transactions, provide securities accounts, hold securities in electronic form (dematerialised securities) and play an important part in the execution of various types of corporate actions such as dividends.
-Euroclear Sweden is Sweden's central securities depository.
+Central securities depositories operate systems for settlement of securities transactions, provide securities accounts, hold securities in electronic form (dematerialised securities) and play an important part in the execution of various types of corporate activity such as dividends.
+Euroclear Sweden is Sweden’s central securities depository.

 A central counterparty goes in as seller to all buyers and buyer to all sellers to take on the counterparty risk that arises when trading in securities.
 In addition to counterparty risks, the central counterparty also clears securities transactions.
 As the central counterparty goes in as seller and buyer in many transactions, there are opportunities to make use of netting and thus make the clearing process more efficient.

 A transaction register is a centralised database with transaction data.
 Financial agents are obliged by law to report transactions to the transaction register.

 Systems in the Swedish financial infrastructure